Fish7793/Zoom-Auto-Joiner/README.md

    sat.txt,
    sun.txt

-3) Add time(24 hour time)/link in the following form:
+3) Add time(24 hour time)/link in the following form to desired days:
    HH/MM/SS, https://yourlinkhere/zoomcodeorsomething

 4) Run the executable.
 You can make changes to links before that day starts and after that day ends.